 The results evoked both alarm and excitement: Alarm because news leaders should be listening and observing more of these endeavours; excitement because we might still have time to learn from and hire the students who are participants in these classes.

 The key driver of these results was design.
 The students needed to identify a problem and use design approaches to address it.
 This involves phases of contextual research, designing, prototyping, evaluation and iteration.

-I am currently working on a framework and resources for teaching Journalism Design.
+I am currently working on a process and resources for teaching Journalism Design.
 See the links to find out more.JxD 2015 Showcase